John Piper “The Power of a Superior Promise” from Solid Joys Devotionals

 (‘Plastic’ means it can change and adapt.)

 8. Your eyes can suffer.

-Those muscles for distance vision will become pretty weak if you are staring at a small screen constantly, keeping the same focal length all the time.
-Researchers have actually a recorded increase in myopia (short-sightedness).
+Those muscles for distance vision will become weak if you are staring at a small screen constantly, keeping your eyes operating at the same focal length all the time.
+Researchers have actually recorded an increase in myopia (short-sightedness).
 Read more here.

 9. Sleep can become elusive.